Associate Professor Peter John O'Connor

 Associate Professor O’Connor is an internationally recognised expert in applied theatre.
-His research has focused primarily on using applied theatre as a public education medium to address major social issues including public health, gender equity in schools and the development of inclusive, empathetic and critical school cultures.
+His research focuses on applied theatre in marginalised and vulnerable communities.
+It has led to developing cutting-edge models of interdisciplinary praxis that explore the nexus of critical pedagogies, aesthetics and social justice.
 Recent applied theatre research includes national programmes on preventing family violence and child abuse and parenting programmes in Youth Justice Facilities.
-His work in Christchurch following the February earthquake has lead to UNESCO funded research and programme development.
-In 2012 he was named the Griffith University School of Education and Professional Studies Alumnus of hte Year.
+His work in Christchurch following the series of earthquakes has lead to UNESCO funded research and programme development.
+In 2012 he was named the Griffith University School of Education and Professional Studies Alumnus of the Year.
 He is currently engaged in the ongoing debates about charter schools and the nature of quality public education.
 Peter was previously the National Education Manager for the Race Relations Office and the National Project manager for the Like Minds campaign with the Mental Health Foundation.
 His 2003 PhD on his work in forensic psychiatric units won the 2006 AATE Distinguished Dissertation Award in Washington DC.

 Research | Current

 - Applied theatre and criticality